 Current liabilities consist of deposits, accounts payable, unearned revenue, the current portion of compensated absences, and the current portion of long-term liabilities.
-Total current liabilities increased by \$710,350, largely due to a combination of a decrease in deposits of \$124,194 and an increase in accounts payable and accrued liabilities of \$817,531.
+Total current liabilities decreased by \$834,070, largely due to a reduction in unearned revenue related to the renovation of the Marine Tech building.

 Noncurrent liabilities consist of principal amounts due on bonds, unfunded pensions and OPEB, and the noncurrent portion of compensated absences.
-Noncurrent liabilities increased by \$3,506,396, largely due to the combination of a decrease in the annual actuarial valuation of net OPEB liability (\$2,455,859) and an increase in the annual actuarial valuation of net pension liability (\$6,260,000).
+Noncurrent liabilities increased by \$861,253, due to an increase in the annual actuarial valuation of both net OPEB liability and net pension liability.